Asian American Communities and Race Relations, ASAMST W20AC

 4 semester units credit

-UC Berkeley, Asian American Studies
+UC Berkeley, Ethnic Studies

 Upon successful completion, all online courses offered through cross-enrollment provide UC unit credit.
 Some courses are approved for GE, major preparation and/or, major credit or can be used as a substitute for a course at your campus.